reddr/LibScout/README.md

    The <i>LibScout.jar</i> is output to the <i>build/libs</i> directory.
  * Most LibScout modules require an Android SDK (jar) to distinguish app code from framework code (via the -a switch).<br>
 Refer to <a href="https://developer.android.com/studio/">https://developer.android.com/studio/</a> for download instructions.
  * By default, LibScout logs to stdout.
 Use the -d switch to redirect output to files.
 The -m switch disables any text output.
+Depending on the operation mode (see below), LibScout's results can be written to disk in JSON format or JAVA serialization.
  * LibScout repo structure in a nutshell:<br>
 <pre><code>
 |_ gradlew / gradlew.bat (gradle wrappers to generate runnable LibScout.jar)